-It’s common now, but “casting” was a brand new concept at the time.
+It’s common now, but “casting” was a new concept back then.

-This was a big deal at the time.
-It meant that it displayed what your were casting at the TV’s resolution, not the phone or computer that controlled it.
-Videos cast to a Chromecast would look sharper, and clearer than if you simply mirrored your smartphone’s display.
+This was a big deal at the time, and it meant that it displayed what you were casting at the TV’s resolution, not the phone or computer that controlled it.
+Videos cast to a Chromecast would look sharper and clearer than if you simply mirror your smartphone’s display.

-Although it sold extremely well, the low-price 1st Generation Chromecast was retired in the fall of 2015 when the second-generation Chromecast was released.
+Although it sold exceptionally well, the low-price 1st Generation Chromecast was retired in the fall of 2015 when the second-generation Chromecast was released.

 2nd Generation Chromecast

-The second-generation Chromecast launched in fall 2015, bringing an end to the first generation version.
-Google was eager to build on the momentum, but also decided that a new version needed a new design.
+The second-generation Chromecast launched in fall of 2015, bringing an end to the first generation version.
+Google was eager to build on the momentum, and decided that a new version needed a new design.

 Instead of looking like a flash drive, the 2nd generation Chromecast was now a dongle.
 It was now available in three different colors: black, yellow, and red, to make it even flashier.

-One of the early complaints about the 1st generation Chromecast was too heavy for the TV’s HDMI port.
-In rare cases, HDMI ports would come lost, or break entirely due to the weight of the device.
+One of the early complaints about the 1st generation Chromecast was that it was too heavy for the TV’s HDMI port.
+In rare cases, HDMI ports would come loose or break entirely due to the excess weight.

 Switching to a dongle design helped reduce the stress on the TV.

-It also added an extra few inches to the design, which makes it a lot easier to tuck the Chromecast behind your TV.
+It also added an extra few inches to the design, making it a lot easier to tuck the Chromecast behind your TV.
 The HDMI plug on the Chromecast was magnetized, as was the back of the dongle itself.
-That helped it attach better to TV’s and wall-mounts.
+This helped it attach better to TVs and wall mounts.

 In addition to the design changes, the 2nd generation Chromecast introduced a couple of innovations to make the Chromecast more user-friendly.

 It was the first Chromecast version to have wireless 802.11 ac support.
-Three internal antennas were beneath the shell to help connect more easily to your home network.
+Three internal antennas were beneath the shell to help connect more quickly to your home network.

 System RAM remained unchanged as the previous version at 512 MB.
-However, internal storage space took a big hit.
-It dropped down to 256 MB total storage, instead of the 2 GB that came with the first Chromecast.
+However, internal storage space took a big hit, dropping down to 256 MB of total storage, instead of the 2 GB of the first Chromecast.

 This version was retired in 2018 when the 3rd generation Chromecast was released.

 Released simultaneously as the second generation Chromecast in 2015, the Chromecast Audio was exclusively a streaming music player.
-You plugged it directly into speakers or home theater systems for effortless, wireless audio streaming.
+You plug it directly into speakers or home theater systems for effortless, wireless audio streaming.